anand23g/LinearRegressionAssignment/README.md

 1. Which factors impact bike rental demand?
 2. How strongly each variable affects customer usage?
-3 .How to predict future demand using historical trends?
+3. How to predict future demand using historical trends?

 This project builds a Multiple Linear Regression (MLR) model to analyze and predict daily bike rental demand (cnt) using temporal and meteorological variables.